Tilings in quasi-random $k$-partite hypergraphs: Introduction

-Our next construction shows that $1/2$ is the density threshold for containing all fixed balanced $k$-partite $k$-graphs in a $p$-dense $k$-partite $k$-graphs with partite minimum codegree condition.
-Let $K_k(m)$ denote the complete $k$-partite $k$-graph with each part having $m$ vertices.
+Our subsequent construction shows that $1/2$ is the density threshold for containing all balanced $k$-partite $k$-graphs in a $p$-dense $k$-partite $k$-graphs with vanishing partite minimum codegree condition.
+Let $K_k(m)$ denote the complete $k$-partite $k$-graph with each part containing $m$ vertices.